magit/emacsql/README.md

 To get a literal symbol that looks like one of these variables, escape it with an extra dollar sign (i.e. `$$1` becomes `$1`).

+## Ignored Features

+Emacsql doesn't cover all of SQLite's features, focusing on the most important syntax.
+Here are a list of things that aren't supported, and probably will never be.

+ * Collating.
+SQLite has three built-in collation functions: BINARY (default), NOCASE, and RTRIM.
+Emacsql values never have right-hand whitepsace, so RTRIM won't be of any use.
+NOCASE is broken (ASCII-only) and there's little reason to use it.

+ * Databases attachments.
+I don't expect any program using Emacsql to become so complex as to warrant multiple databases.
+Ignoring this removes unneeded complexity.

+ * Date and time.
+These are incompatible with the printed values stored by Emacsql and therefore have little use.

 ## Limitations

 Emacsql is *not* intended to play well with other programs accessing